 I think the number one skill is research ability followed closely by detail-oriented.
 When you combine the research and humility to ask for help, you will find much success.

-Is it ever a challenge to find clients/steady work?
+Is it a challenge to find clients when you start a tax prep business?

 I have joined a Business Networking International chapter and they have provided such great warm referrals that my marketing was non-existent outside of the group for tax leads.
 When you do a great job at a fair price, the referrals come with additional clients to refer to you.